Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective: Introduction, problem setup and notation

 \section{Introduction, problem setup and notation}

 The $p$--biharmonic equation is a fourth order elliptic boundary value problem, related to, in fact a nonlinear generalisation of, the biharmonic problem.
-Such problems typically arise from areas of elasticity.
-It is a fourth order analog to its second order sibling, the $p$--Laplacian, and as such is useful as a prototypical nonlinear fourth order problem.
+Such problems typically arise from areas of elasticity, in particular the nonlinear case can be used as a model for travelling waves in suspension bridges \cite{LazerMcKenna:1990,GyulovMorosanu:2010}. \margnote{Ref A, comment (22} It is a fourth order analog to its second order sibling, the $p$--Laplacian, and, as such, is useful as a prototypical nonlinear fourth order problem.

 The efficient numerical simulation of general fourth order problems has attracted recent interest.
-A conforming approach to this class of problem would require the use of $\cont{1}$ finite elements, the Argyris element for example \cite[\S 6]{Ciarlet:1978}.
+A conforming approach to this class of problem would require the use of $\cont{1}$ finite elements, the Argyris element for example \cite[Section 6]{Ciarlet:1978}.
 From a practical point of view the approach presents difficulties, in that the $\cont{1}$ finite elements are difficult to design and complicated to implement, especially when working in three spatial dimensions.

 Discontinuous Galerkin (dG) methods form a class of nonconforming finite element method.
 They are extremely popular due to their successful application to an ever expanding range of problems.
 A very accessible unification of these methods together with a detailed historical overview is presented in \cite{ArnoldBrezziCockburnMarini:2001}.